 Health and Environmental Problems

 When taking a cruise, a passenger’s carbon footprint triples in size and the emissions produced can contribute to serious health issues.
 One of the biggest issues with cruise emissions is the levels of nitrogen oxide released which have been linked to acid rain, higher rates of cancer and other forms of respiratory diseases.
 Idling ships also release potent diesel pollution that is linked to diesel exhaust from automobiles but in much larger quantities.
 They are laced with harmful heavy metals and can be linked to asthma, cancer, heart disease, and other serious health problems.
-The ships also pose environmental concerns such as waste disposal, toxic paint, and the creating noise that can harm the marine ecosystem.
+The ships also pose environmental concerns such as waste disposal, toxic paint, and creating noise that can harm the marine ecosystem.

 Protecting the environment and environmental compliance are top priorities.
 Cruise liners can aim at reducing the waste produced by using new technologies, such as onboard incineration plants, recycling programs, and less polluting fuel options, such as LNG.